iLVL-Key/FFXI/gearswap/readme.md

 <summary>BRD</summary>

+Version 3.1.2
+- Adjusted AutoSubCharge, and AutoPianissimo to no longer need the "fixes" implemented to prevent double activiation.
+- Adjusted all Weapon Skill sets to no longer combine in the sets themselves but in the rules instead.

 Version 3.1.1
 - Added `MoveCastDelay` Advanced Option.
 Allows you to adjust the delay in seconds to wait AFTER coming to a stop before casting the pending spell to help prevent interruption.
 - Adjusted name of `MovementCastDelay` to `MoveCastWindow` to better represent it's purpose.